stolostron/hypershift-addon-operator/docs/installing_hypershift_cli.md

     $ tar xvzf <file>
 ```

-3. Rename the file to `oc-hcp` to make it as a `oc` command-line [plugin](https://docs.openshift.com/container-platform/4.11/cli_reference/openshift_cli/extending-cli-plugins.html). `hcp` stands for `Hosted Control Plane`.
+3. Rename the file to `oc-hcp` to make it an `oc` command-line [plugin](https://docs.openshift.com/container-platform/4.11/cli_reference/openshift_cli/extending-cli-plugins.html). `hcp` stands for `Hosted Control Plane`.

-4. Move the `oc-hcp` binary to a directory on your PATH.
+4. Move the `oc-hcp` binary to a directory in your PATH.

-After you install the HyperShift CLI, you can start using the `oc-hcp` command.
+After you install the Hosted Control Plane CLI, you can start using the `oc hcp ...` command.
 For more information on the CLI usage, see [this](https://hypershift-docs.netlify.app/getting-started/)

 **Note: `oc hcp` is the command.
 For example, `oc hcp create cluster ...`